-After an injury, getting back to normal can take some time as it is a process that has to follow these steps:
+After an injury, getting back to normal can take some time.
+It is a process that has to follow these steps:

-This process can take a few weeks to more than a year depending upon the inury's severity, and if surgery is required.
-Here is a question concerning getting back to 100% after a collar bone fracture:
+This process can take a few weeks to more than a year, depending upon the injury's severity and whether surgery is required.
+Here is a question concerning getting back to 100% after a fractured collarbone:

-A few years ago I was involved in a motorcycle accident and consequentially broke my collar bone.
-Initial recovery went fine, but over time it seems as if scar tissue and other inflammatory symptoms have hampered my ability to perform correct pushups.
+A few years ago, I was involved in a motorcycle accident and consequently broke my collarbone.
+Initial recovery went fine, but over time, it seems as if scar tissue and other inflammatory symptoms have hampered my ability to perform correct push-ups.
 I went from being able to get an excellent on my PFT to being around 10 points shy.

-Several major torso, joint, and a few neck muscles attach to the clavicle including the big three of the upper body: pectoralis major, trapezius, and deltoid.
-So the collar bone is a hub to many movements of the shoulder and neck.
-Any movement during the recovery stage of a clavicle injury very often leads to pain which can be dull or sharp.
-You can always assume some amount of soft tissue injury when the collar bone is broken due to it being a connecting point to muscles and ligaments of the bone.
-Rebuilding these muscles after prolonged movement restriction takes time, physical therapy, and possibly even deep tissue massage to break up any scar tissue caused during the trauma of the injury.
+Several major torso, joint and a few neck muscles attach to the clavicle, including the big three of the upper body: pectoralis major, trapezius and deltoid.
+So the collarbone is a hub to many movements of the shoulder and neck.
+Any movement during the recovery stage of a clavicle injury very often leads to a dull or sharp pain.
+You can always assume some amount of soft-tissue injury when the collarbone is broken because of its connection to muscles and ligaments.
+Rebuilding these muscles after prolonged movement restriction takes time, physical therapy and possibly even deep-tissue massage to break up any scar tissue caused during the trauma of the injury.

-When you get in the down position of the pushup, make sure your elbows and shoulders produce a 45 degree angle with your torso.
+When you get in the down position of the push-up, make sure your elbows and shoulders produce a 45-degree angle with your torso.
 Having high elbows could be an issue if you're closer to 90 degrees.
-However, you do not want your elbows to touch you ribs while in this pushup position.
-Imagine your triceps and shoulders forming an arrow shape instead of a capital T when in the down position.
+However, you do not want your elbows to touch your ribs while in this push-up position.
+Imagine your triceps and shoulders forming an arrow shape, instead of a capital T, while in the down position.

 You should have your fingers pointing at the 11 (left) and 1 (right) o'clock positions instead of both pointing at the 12 o'clock position.

-Keep your forearm vertical in the movement of the pushup.
-Look in a mirror to see if your forearm stays vertical during the entire movement of the pushup.
+Keep your forearm vertical in the movement of the push-up.
+Look in a mirror to see whether your forearm stays vertical during the entire movement of the push-up.